TheOdinProject/curriculum/javascript/index.md

 ******************************************************************************
-# SECTION: Deeper into Javascript
+# SECTION 2: Deeper into Javascript

 You can do a lot with just basic JS and jQuery and a hacker mindset, as you saw in the last lesson on widgets.
 But this section will take you deeper into how Javascript is actually doing things and will give you the tools to produce more advanced functionality for your sites.
 The Snake game and the last project on the jQuery image slider probably tested your understanding of how Javascript works and showed you that there's still a lot to understand.